-In accordance with HUD policy, HABC will inspect all units to ensure that they are in decent, safe and sanitary condition to meet Housing Quality Standards.
+In accordance with HUD policy, HABC will inspect all units to ensure that they are in decent, safe and sanitary condition to meet NSPIRE.
 No unit will be initially placed on the HCV Program unless these standards are met.
-Units must also meet HQS as long as the family is on the program.
+Units must also meet HQS if the family is on the program.
 There are four types of inspections HABC will perform:

 - 1. Initial/Move-In: Conducted within 15 days from receipt of the RFTA. - 2.
 Annual/Biennial: Conducted within 12-24 months, respectively, of the last annual inspection. - 3.
 Special/Complaint: At the request of the owner, family or legitimate third party. - 4.
-Quality Control: Conducted by a HABC supervisor or another qualified person.
+Quality Control: Conducted by an HABC supervisor or another qualified person.